+Section 4

 Competence of consumer conciliation bodies

-- (1) Upon application by a consumer, the consumer conciliation body carries out procedures for the out-of-court resolution of disputes deriving from a consumer contract under Section 310 (3) of the Civil Code (Bürgerliches Gesetzbuch BGB) or concerning the existence of such a contractual relationship; disputes concerning employment contracts are excluded.
-(2) The consumer conciliation body can limit its competence to certain economic sectors, types of contract or traders.
-If the consumer conciliation body has not set out any limiting provisions on competence, it shall be called a "General Consumer Conciliation Body" (Allgemeine Verbraucherschlichtungsstelle) and is competent for applications under paragraph (1) with the exception of - 1. disputes deriving from contracts on - a) non-economic services of general interest, - b) health services, - c) further and higher education by state institutions; - 2. disputes for the resolution of which consumer conciliation bodies are recognised, commissioned or established under other legal provisions.
+(1) Upon application by a consumer, the consumer conciliation body carries out procedures for the out-of-court resolution of disputes deriving from a consumer contract under section 310 (3) of the German Civil Code (Bürgerliches Gesetzbuch - BGB) or concerning the existence of such a contractual relationship; disputes concerning employment contracts are excluded.

+(1a) The consumer conciliation body may limit its competence

+- 1. to particular economic sectors,

+- 2. to particular types of contract,

+- 3. to particular types of traders,

+- 4. to traders whose establishment is in a particular country.